-Toh Kian Sing SC is a Senior Partner and Head of the Shipping & International Trade Practice Group of Rajah & Tann Singapore LLP.
+Toh Kian Sing SC is a Senior Partner and Head of the Shipping & International Trade Practice of Rajah & Tann Singapore LLP.
 He was appointed Senior Counsel in January 2007.

 Apart from a busy court practice, he also acts as counsel in shipping and commodity arbitrations (in Singapore and elsewhere) and accepts appointments to act as arbitrator in these areas.
-He is on the panel of arbitrators of the Singapore International Arbitration Centre, Singapore Chamber of Maritime Arbitration, China Maritime Arbitration Commission, Kuala Lumpur Regional Centre for Arbitration and has accepted appointments to act in ICC arbitrations.
+He is on the panel of arbitrators of the Singapore International Arbitration Centre, Singapore Chamber of Maritime Arbitration, China Maritime Arbitration Commission, Shanghai International Arbitration Centre, Kuala Lumpur Regional Centre for Arbitration and has accepted appointments to act in ICC arbitrations.
 He is a Fellow of the UK Chartered Institute of Arbitrators and the Singapore Institute of Arbitrators.

 Notable Cases & Transactions

 Selected Reported Judgments

 - The Yue You (2018) (rights of suit under bills of lading)

 - The “Xin Chang Shu” (2016) (wrongful arrest of vessels, setting aside of vessels)

 - Abani Trading Pte Ltd v BNP Paribas (2014) (letters of credit claim)